luismaia/redmine_email_fetcher/README.md

 + **Category name** - (optional) Name of the default category (in case no category is specified in email content).
 + **Priority name** - (optional) Name of the default priority (in case no priority is specified in email content).
-+ **allow_override** - (optional) Allow email content to override attributes specified by previous options ATTRS is a comma separated list of attributes.
-Eg, `project,tracker,category,priority`.
++ **allow_override** - (optional) Allow email content to override attributes specified by previous options ATTRS is a comma separated list of attributes (e.g. `project,tracker,category,priority`).
 + **Project** - Target default project (in case no project is specified in email content).